piascik/liric/README.md

 ## Directory Structure

-* **fmt** Raptor configuration files
+* **fmt** Raptor Photonics Ninox 640 configuration files
 * **c** This contains the source code for the C layer, that is sent commands from the Java software and controls the mechanisms.
 * **include** The header files for the C layer source code.
 * **scripts** Deployment and engineering scripts.
 * **java** This contains the source code for the robotic layer, which receives commands from the LT robotic control system.
-* **detector** This is a C library that uses the Raptor SDK to provide a library to control the Raptor detector.
+* **detector** This is a C library that uses the Raptor SDK to provide a library to control the Raptor Ninox 640 detector.
 * **filter_wheel** Starlight Express filter wheel control library
 * **nudgematic** This contains code for a C library/test programs to move the nudgematic offseting mechanism.
 This is done by sending text commands over a USB link to an Arduino Mega, which has a motor controller board to control two motors moving the offset stage, and analogue inputs to read the motor output shaft encoders to determine the offset stage's position in x and y.
 * **usb_pio** Library to communicate with the BMCM USB-PIO controller, used to control the BMCM OR8 IO board.
-This is no longer used by Raptor.
+This is no longer used by LIRIC.

 The Makefile.common file is included in Makefile's to provide common root directory information.